Computer Policies of the Daphne Public Library

 To ensure the equitable delivery of all Library resources, the amount of time that Staff has to provide instruction on demand is limited.
 Staff members will help access programs and explain basic usage but cannot offer individual training except during scheduled training sessions.
 There are a number of informative materials available in the Library, and patrons are encouraged to investigate free formal educational programs offered in the Library Computer Lab or other local facilities.

-Computer Lab training is free but due to limited space, patrons must sign up to reserve their space in the class.
+Computer Lab training is free but due to limited space, patrons may be required to sign up to reserve their space in the class.
 Training sessions will be posted on the Library website, bulletin boards, and at the Lab entrance.
-Sign-up sheets are available in the Reference area of the Library.
+Sign-up sheets are available near the Computer Lab of the Library.

 Patrons may not use their own software programs, paper, ink, or other computer supplies on Library equipment.
 If a patron wishes to save files, they must use a USB flash drive.
-Temporary storage is available on the computer hard drive for the same day work is saved.
-All work should be SAVED to a flash drive, or to the hard drive since patron sessions end abruptly and unsaved work WILL BE LOST; however, for privacy, files saved to the hard drive will no longer be available the next day.
+Temporary storage is available on the computer hard drive for the same session work is saved.
+All work should be SAVED to a flash drive since patron sessions can end abruptly and unsaved work WILL BE LOST; however, for privacy, files saved to the hard drive will no longer be available the next session.

 Although virus protection software is used on all Library computers, this will not completely protect against a virus.
 The Library is not responsible for damage to a patron’s flash drive or computer, or for any loss of data, damage or liability that may occur from a patron’s use of Library computers.